Mirantis/mke-docs/content/docs/migrate-from-MKE-3.md

   ```

 - A ``calico_kdd`` flag is set to ``true`` in the MKE 3 ``toml`` configuration
-  file and applied to the MKE 3 cluster.
-Note that MKE must be
+  file and applied to the MKE 3 cluster:
-  on version 3.7.12 or later:

   ```yaml
   calico_kdd = true